Updated April 20, 2021

 5. Go the Extra Mile

-Awesome property owners go beyond their legal obligations to make sure their tenants feel happy, comfortable, and safe in their apartments or homes.
+Excellent property owners go beyond their legal obligations.
+They do their best to make sure their tenants feel happy, comfortable, and safe in their apartments or homes.
 If your property is in an area with a high amount of lessee turnover, your extra effort can make a big difference.
 Small gestures of appreciation or friendliness send a loud message when it’s time to renew a lease.

-Consider offering your renters a housewarming gift as they move in to help them feel at home in their new space.
+Consider offering your renters a housewarming gift as they move-in.
+This will help them feel at home in their new space.
 A holiday card is another great way to build a positive relationship between you and your tenants.
 Be cautious about going overboard when checking; you don’t want them to feel overwhelmed or harassed in any way.
 Giving your tenants some space can also help them feel more at home.

-While your relationship with your tenants should always be professional, being courteous, helpful, consistent, and attentive builds invaluable trust over time.
-Keeping your tenants happy should be your first goal; you’ll benefit financially over the long run by avoiding property damage and high turnover rates.
+Your relationship with your tenants should always be professional.
+Being courteous, helpful, consistent, and attentive builds invaluable trust over time.
+Keeping a good tenant happy should be your first goal; you’ll benefit financially over the long run by avoiding property damage and high turnover rates.
 When your tenants invest themselves in your property, everyone wins.